-Boulder Hot Springs Inn and Spa was originally built in 1863, but it has undergone massive amounts of renovation since then to the point that it is almost unrecognisable.
+The Boulder Hot Springs Inn and Spa was originally built in 1863, but it has undergone massive amounts of renovation since then to the point that it is almost unrecognizable.

 Despite this, the hotel is still considered to be a historic landmark in Boulder, and one of the most haunted places in Montana.